den-wdi-2/create-an-issue/readme.md

   3. Spend at least 5 minutes looking at their code.
 Think about
     - Do you see any bad practices? (for example inline CSS or JS, generically named variables like `var a =`)
   4. Take a look at the Issues page on [Garnet's GitHub repo]( https://github.com/ga-dc/garnet/issues) for some examples of how to name issues.
-  4. Use your new skills to submit at least 2 (but no more than four) issues.
+  5. Use your new skills to submit at least 2, but no more than 4, issues.

 #### Deliverable

-  The four issues you submit on your two fellow developers repos ARE your deliverable.
+  The 2-4 issues you submit on your two fellow developers' repos ARE your deliverable.

-## This Weekends Assignment
+## This Weekend's Assignment

 ### Make Your Tic Tac Toe Game Portfolio Worthy!

 This weekend you will do the following things to make this game worthy of your Portfolio!

 1. Finish refactoring your game into OOP if you haven't already done it.
-2. Solve *at least two* the issues on your repo.
-But as many as you reasonably can.
+2. Solve *at least two* of the issues on your repo, but as many as you reasonably can.
 Read up on [how to solve an issue and close it with a simple commit message](https://help.github.com/articles/closing-issues-via-commit-messages/)
 3. Put some extra work into the design of your game.
 Make it beautiful!
 Make it modern!
-Add bootstrap if you like!
+Add Bootstrap if you like!
 Add some animations!
 Go nuts.
 4. Host your site on GitHub Pages.
 It's easy!
 Check the docs [here](https://pages.github.com/)